 - Response card, e-form, or other way for counselors to return updated contact information, preferred method for contact, merit badges they wish to add or drop, updates to their skills and education profile, and anything else that may be helpful

 - News and information regarding merit badge “midways” or “fairs,” counselor training opportunities, other activities or meetings of interest, and additional volunteer opportunities

 - FAQs or suggestions covering “best practices” for counseling

 The council or district advancement committee must assure counselors understand the Boy Scouts of America’s aims, methods, and mission.
 It is also important they know how Scouts can learn and grow through the merit badge process.
 To enhance the merit badge counselor experience, the presentation “The Essentials of Merit Badge Counseling” was developed.
-It can be downloaded from www.scouting.org/advancement, and viewed individually, featured in merit badge counselor training events, or delivered as part of a wider experience covering several levels of Scout leader training.
+It can be downloaded from Advancement Resources and featured in merit badge counselor training events, or delivered as part of a wider experience covering several levels of Scout leader training.
 Where a counselor corps is organized into groups based on the popularity or subject matter of badges, with “head counselors” for each group (see below), there is also an opportunity for “on-the-job coaching.”
 This is helpful where individual counselors need a better understanding of the merit badge plan.